C++ Conditions

 Definition and Usage of Return Statement

-When a return statement is encountered in a function, it essentially serves as an exit point for the function's execution.
-By using the return statement, the function can hand over control and any necessary data back to the code that called it.
+When a return statement is encountered in a function, it serves as an exit point for the function's execution.
+A return statement can include an expression that evaluates to a value, which is then returned to the caller.

 return num * num;

-In this case, the expression “num * num” calculates the square of the number, and this value is returned to the caller.
+In this case, the expression num * num calculates the square of the number, and this value is returned to the caller.
+The return value from a function can be used by the caller for further processing, assignments, or other operations required in the program.

 Create a free account to access the full topic